 \section{Introduction}

+Fault-tolerant quantum computation with the Clifford $+ \; T \; \text{gate}$ set requires high-fidelity logical magic states $\ket{\bar{T}}$ to implement the logical non-Clifford $\bar{T}$ gate \cite{Bravyi_2005, Litinski_2019}.
+The standard approach, magic state distillation, carries a large spacetime overhead \cite{Litinski2019game}.
+Recently, Gidney, Shutty and Jones~\cite{gidney2024magicstatecultivationgrowing} proposed magic state cultivation, which grows a single $\ket{\bar{T}}$ state within a 2D colour code at a fraction of the cost (${\sim}3\times 10^{3}$ expected qubit-rounds for the un-grown distance $d=5$ colour code variant at ${\sim}6\times 10^{-10}$ logical error rate).
+Classical simulation of these cultivation circuits is essential for benchmarking their performance at low logical error rate.

-The $d=5$ magic state cultivation circuit \cite{gidney2024magicstatecultivationgrowing} (shown in \eqref{eq:d5_dashed}) is difficult to simulate due to its high $T$-count of $53$ total $T(T^{\dagger})$ gates.
-The authors from \cite{gidney2024magicstatecultivationgrowing} simulated most of the larger ($d=5$) circuits by replacing the $T(T^{\dagger})$ gates entirely with $S(S^{\dagger})$ gates.
-Using this same replacement trick in the $d=3$ circuit (inside the black dashed box of \eqref{eq:d5_dashed}), an $\approx 2\times \text{logical error rate}$ difference is observed when benchmarked against brute-force state vector simulations.
-This shows that better numerical simulation techniques are needed to simulate these circuits exactly, whilst still being able to sample for errors in the circuit. \begin{widetext}
+The $d=5$ magic state cultivation circuit \cite{gidney2024magicstatecultivationgrowing}, shown in Figure~\ref{eq:d5_dashed}, is difficult to simulate due to its high $T$-count of $53$ $T(T^{\dagger})$ gates.
+The authors of \cite{gidney2024magicstatecultivationgrowing} simulated most of the larger $d=5$ circuits by replacing $T(T^{\dagger})$ gates entirely with $S(S^{\dagger})$ gates.
+Applying the same replacement to the $d=3$ sub-circuit (inside the black dashed box of Figure~\ref{eq:d5_dashed}) reveals an $\approx 2\times$ discrepancy in logical error rate (LER) when benchmarked against brute-force state vector simulation.
+This demonstrates the need for simulation techniques that handle the non-Clifford gates exactly while remaining compatible with Monte Carlo error sampling.